rleekin/kubectl-basics/kubectl/step8.md

 `kubectl get deployment`{{execute}}

-Notice the deployment was automatical deployed to the Default Namespace.
+Notice the deployment was automatically deployed to the Default Namespace.

 Pro Tip:
 `kubectl get deploy` is a shorten version of the command above.